lolipalooza/DateMachine-SexMachine/README.md

 - Update the documentation about how to add new poses.

 Low Priority
+- When you load pose from a slot, and then you go to save/load, it should highlight the slot currently loaded!
 - Add more lines to animations buttons.
 - Enhance the visuals for saved offset selection in sexual menu.
 - Put all general purpose methods into common files.